Illinois: Economy

-As of 2022, the gross state product for Illinois reached trillion.

-As of February 2019, the unemployment rate in Illinois reached 4.2%.

-Illinois's minimum wage will rise to $15 per hour by 2025, making it one of the highest in the nation.
+In 2025, the gross state product for Illinois was $1.201 trillion and the state's per capita personal income was $77,772.
+Illinois has the 18th-largest economy in the world.
+In 2025, 99.6% of businesses in the state were small businesses, and employed 43.7% of Illinois's workforce.
+As of May 2025, the unemployment rate in Illinois was 4.8%.

+As of 2026, Illinois's minimum wage is $15.00 per hour for employees over the age of 18.
+Tipped workers are to be paid a minimum of 60% of minimum wage.

 Agriculture

 A John Deere combine harvester on an Illinois farm; the company is headquartered in Moline, Illinois.

 Illinois's major agricultural outputs are corn, soybeans, hogs, cattle, dairy products, and wheat.
-In most years, Illinois is either the first or second state for the highest production of soybeans, with a harvest of 427.7 million bushels (11.64 million metric tons) in 2008, after Iowa's production of 444.82 million bushels (12.11 million metric tons).
+In most years, Illinois is either the first or second state for the highest production of soybeans.
+For example, Illinois had a harvest of 648.9 million bushels (17.7 million metric tons) in 2023, ahead of Iowa's production of 573 million bushels (15.6 million metric tons).
 Illinois ranks second in U.S. corn production with more than 1.5 billion bushels produced annually.
 With a production capacity of 1.5 billion gallons per year, Illinois is a top producer of ethanol, ranking third in the United States in 2011.
 Illinois is a leader in food manufacturing and meat processing.
 Although Chicago may no longer be "Hog Butcher for the World", the Chicago area remains a global center for food manufacture and meat processing, with many plants, processing houses, and distribution facilities concentrated in the area of the former Union Stock Yards.
 Illinois also produces wine, and the state is home to two American viticultural areas.
 In the area of The Meeting of the Great Rivers Scenic Byway, peaches and apples are grown.
 The German immigrants from agricultural backgrounds who settled in Illinois in the mid- to late 19th century are in part responsible for the profusion of fruit orchards in that area of Illinois.
 Illinois's universities are actively researching alternative agricultural products as alternative crops.